What to expect

 Cosy Saturday Story Time Activities

-In these clips, young learners explore colours, shapes, and spatial awareness through guided block play.
-The activities are designed to encourage early maths concepts such as sorting, matching, and pattern building.
-Children work collaboratively and independently to stack, connect, and create using large construction blocks, which strengthens their fine motor skills, critical thinking, and problem-solving abilities—all while having fun in an engaging, play-based environment.
+The activities encourage early maths concepts such as sorting, matching, and pattern building.
+Children work both independently and collaboratively to stack, connect, and create using large construction blocks.

 Letter Blending with Open Syllables

-This activity focuses on early phonics blending using simple consonant-vowel (CV) syllables.
-The child is guided to blend two-letter combinations such as ta, bo, ji, and ma by sounding out each letter and then reading the syllable as a whole.
-A pointer is used to direct attention and support tracking from left to right.
-Alongside the blending cards, an alphabet reference board reinforces letter recognition and correct formation.
-This exercise supports decoding skills, phonemic awareness, and prepares the learner for early reading fluency using open syllables.
+This activity focuses on early phonics blending using simple consonant–vowel (CV) syllables.
+The child practices blending two-letter combinations such as ta, bo, ji, and ma by first sounding out each letter and then reading the syllable smoothly as a whole.